THE NIBBLE (TM) - Great Finds for Foodies (tm)

 Two of the world’s most famous yogurt dishes, tzatziki from Greece and raita from India, are cultures apart; yet remarkably similar.

-• In addition a dip for crudités, for a snack or hors d’oeuvre try toasted pita with tzatziki and crispy papadums with raita.
+• The accompaniments differ by nationality, too.
+You can serve either as a dip for crudités; for a snack or hors d’oeuvre, try toasted pita wedges with tzatziki and crisp papadums with raita.

-The recipes below use plain yogurt, which can be whole milk, lowfat or nonfat.
-People with lactose intolerance should use buffalo milk yogurt or soy milk yogurt.
+Both recipes are made with plain cow’s milk yogurt, which can be whole milk, lowfat or nonfat.
+People with lactose intolerance can use soy milk yogurt or try buffalo’s, goat’s or sheep’s milk yogurt, all of which are more digestible than cow’s milk.

 Ingredients